Donald McKay: Legacy and honors

 Pan Am named one of their Boeing 747s Clipper Donald McKay in his honor.

 There is a monument to McKay in South Boston, near Fort Independence, overlooking the channel, that lists all his ships.
 There were more than thirty ships listed.

 His house in East Boston was designated a Boston Landmark in 1977 and is also on the National Register of Historic Places.

 A memorial pavilion to McKay, including a painting of his famous "Flying Cloud", can be found at Piers Park in East Boston.

 McKay was inducted into the National Sailing Hall of Fame on November 9, 2019.

+Donald McKay is prominently featured in Steven Ujifusa's 2018 book Barons of the Sea: And Their Race to Build the World's Fastest Clipper Ship.